Back to Blog

 Cooling Mode

-During cooling mode, the opposite takes place, with the heat pump removing heat from the indoor air supply and releasing it outdoors to cool your home’s interior.
+During cooling mode, the opposite occurs, with the heat pump removing heat from the indoor air supply and releasing it outdoors to cool the home’s interior.

 Because these units don’t generate heat but rather transfer it from place to place, they’re far more energy-efficient than traditional HVAC equipment, resulting in greater savings on your monthly utility expenses.